simeon-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

- It must be in that file
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd